figtools/figgy/things_to_figure_out.md

 - Add figgy to pypi? `pip install figgy`?
     - If someone does `pip install figgy` - how do they import their company's unique SSO configurations elegantly?

-Ò- Add support for "ExternalId" verification for cross-account role assumption from Bastion.
+- Add support for "ExternalId" verification for cross-account role assumption from Bastion.

 - Param finder